-What's Good About 'Em, What's Bad About 'Em
+Miniature Poodle Temperament: What's Good About 'Em, What's Bad About 'Em

 Miniature Poodle Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
-Copyright © 2000-2013
+Copyright © 2000-2018

 That is one of the biggest myths in dogdom.

 Indeed, Miniature Poodles NEED some sort of mental stimulation in order to be happy, even if it's just challenging games such as hide 'n seek, or fetching a variety of named toys.
-This intelligent breed cannot simply sit in the backyard and be ignored.
+This intelligent breed should never be relegated to the backyard and ignored.

-Most Miniature Poodles make great watchdogs -- they will bark sharply at the door and they tend to be reserved (though polite and non-aggressive) with strangers.
-But there are also individuals like my dog Buffy, "who never met a stranger."
-(She loves everyone.)
-With other dogs and cats, Miniature Poodles are peaceful and accepting.
+Most Miniature Poodles make great watchdogs, which simply means they will bark when they hear someone at the door.
+Most individuals tend to be reserved (though polite and non-aggressive) with strangers.
+But there are also individuals – like my dog Buffy – "who never met a stranger."
+In other words, she considers everyone she meets to be her new best friend!

 If you want a dog who...

-- Is conveniently-sized, light and graceful, athletic and agile
+- Is graceful, yet also athletic

 - Has a short curly coat that is virtually non-shedding (the best coated breed for allergy sufferers)